 "31-18-14.
+SENTENCING AUTHORITY--CAPITAL FELONIES. --

-SENTENCING AUTHORITY--CAPITAL FELONIES.--[A.-] When a defendant has been convicted of a capital felony, he shall be [punished by life imprisonment or death.
+When a defendant has been convicted of a capital felony, he shall be punished by life imprisonment without possibility of release or parole or death.
 The punishment shall be imposed after a sentencing hearing separate from the trial or guilty plea proceeding.
-However, if the defendant has not reached the age of majority at the time of the commission of the capital felony for which he was convicted, he may be sentenced to life imprisonment but shall not be punished by death.
+However, if the defendant has not reached the age of majority at the time of the commission of the capital felony for which he was convicted, he may be sentenced to life imprisonment without possibility of release or parole but shall not be punished by death.